EmmaNguyen/gray/_posts/2020-05-11-kotlin-and-flutter.md

 # The good

 **Highly recommendation:**
-*   Ideally, your setup should be 8.
+*  Ideally, your setup for `Java` should be version 8.
 Check the Java version by
     ```
     sudo update-alternatives --config java